clangordon/physics-bioweapon/README.md

 The Physics Bioweapon follows a modular design.

 * LimeSDR Mini 2.0
-* An AI accelerator SBC (possibly an NVIDIA Jetson)
+* An AI accelerator SBC (possibly an NVIDIA Jetson Orin Nano, or a Chinese alternative)
 * More to follow.

 ![Clan Gordon tartan](img/92nd_(Gordon_Highlanders)_Regiment,_and_Clan_Gordon_tartan,_tileable.png)